Griffith Observatory School Program Information

 6. EACH teacher must complete, sign, and return (by U.S. Mail) the certification form for his/her class.

 As soon as you have secured your bus, each teacher MUST complete, sign, and return the certification form using the enclosed self-addressed, stamped envelope.
+The principal of the school must also sign the certification form.

 The signed certification form confirms your formal agreement to the following: